anderson-aristotle/html-css-bootstrap-layout/README.md

 ## Lab: Review Sites Made With Bootstrap

-In squads closely inspect the following site list.
-Keeping these questions in mind please write down your thoughts and we will discuss them as a class.
+In teams, closely inspect the following site list.
+Keeping these questions in mind, write down your thoughts and we will discuss them together.

 1. How are the the pages similar?